 - Compatibility with other action cameras

 Who’s It For

 The Feiyu Tech G6 is a solid all-round GoPro gimbal that offers great stabilization performance for the price.
-For those looking for a handheld gimbal but aren’t quite willing to splash out on the GoPro Karma Grip, the G6 is a great alternative.
+It offers superior build quality to the Hohem iSteady Pro 2 while costing significantly less than the GoPro Karma Grip.

 GoPro wise, the G6 is fully compatible with all GoPro 3/3+/4/5/6/7 models.
 It is also compatible with similar sized action cameras like the Yi 4K/4K+, AEE and Xiaomi Mijia.
 The box also includes a separate frame for the Sony RX0 action camera.